Python3pkg/Nappy/wiki/Numerous-class.md

 except that the 'STRING' variant will throw an exception if there are multiple matches (whereas the other variant returns an arbitrarily-defined first match)

-The four valid values for matchType are:
+The five valid values for matchType are:

 * matchType='FIRST' - the default.
 The `labelspec` is used as a python regular expression and a corresponding NumerousMetric() object is instantiated based on the first metric label that matches.
 There is no way to predict what match will be 'FIRST' if there are multiple metrics that match.